History, tourist information, and nearby accommodation

-Near the house, close to the garden centre, is the Victorian Gothic chapel, rebuilt in 1804 by Lewis Way.
+Near the house, close to the garden centre, is the 19th century Gothic chapel, rebuilt in 1804 by Lewis Way.
 When the chapel, on the site of the medieval chapel built by the Earls of Arundel, was reconsecrated in 1819 the first service was attended by poet John Keats.

 Our Verdict: I have visited most of the major stately homes in England and most of the 'minor' ones as well, but I have rarely enjoyed myself more than when I visited Stansted Park.
 Though the day was dull and wet, the house and grounds were a delight.
 The house felt light and spacious, with an air of dignity and elegance.
 The interiors were full of interest, and the guides were among the most friendly and helpful I have ever met.